-The game began in Italy in 1530 as “Lo Giuoco del Lotto D’Italia,” and is still played there today, usually on Saturdays.
+The game began in Italy in 1530 as “LoGiuoco del Lotto D’Italia,” and is still played there today, almost every Saturday.
 The French adopted the game in the 1770s as “Le Lotto.”
-Germany put an academic spin on the pastime a century later turning it into an educational game for children, tying in lessons on various subjects
+Germany put an academic spin on the pastime a century later turning it into an educational game for children, tying in lessons on various subjects.

-The game arrived in North America in 1929, where it was first called “beano.”
+Bingo arrived in North America in 1929, where it was first called “beano.”
 Edwin Lowe, a New York salesman, modernized the game by hiring mathematician Carl Leffler, who developed thousands of combinations of numbered game cards.
 Lowe reportedly changed the name to “Bingo” when a winner shouted the word one day by mistake.

-A Catholic priest approached Lowe in the thirties about using bingo as a church fundraiser, thus kicking off the decades-long association of the game with the American Catholic community.
-The game is also popular in casinos, though casino bingo has declined in many areas due to rising taxes, smoking bans, and the rise of online gaming.
+A Catholic priest approached Lowe in the thirties about using Bingo as a church fundraiser, thus kicking off the decades-long association of the game with the American Catholic community.
+The game is also popular in casinos, though casino Bingo has declined in many areas due to rising taxes, smoking bans, and the rise of online gaming.

 And here’s a fun fact for you: Edwin Lowe, the man who modernized Bingo, also invented Yahtzee!

 HOW TO OBSERVE #BingosBirthdayMonth

 Play a game or two of Bingo and use #BingosBirthdayMonth to post on social media.
 Dig out your old game of Bingo, go buy a new one, or even make one at home!
 Get posting so others are inspired to play, too.

 You can also learn more about the games you play by reading 7 Stories Behind Our Favorite Games.